Advanced Practitioner Job Search:Tips and Advice

-What do Patients Want from Their APs?
-Patient Preferences When It Comes to Their Healthcare Providers
+What do Patients Want from Their Healthcare Providers?

 Patient satisfaction is an important component of the Healthcare Provider-Patient relationship.
 Patient expectations of APs greatly affect satisfaction levels and can make or break strong healthcare providers relationships.
 Understanding patient expectations of APs can help enhance your practice and your patients experience.
 So, what do patients want from their APs?
 Read on to learn more.